Tasnimul-Sharan/product-analysis-website/README.md

 - First i create a react app and install react router .
 In this project i have created 4 route Home, Review, Dashboard, Blogs.
 - In Home page there i have showed a product picture and details and some castomer review , in home page there are only three reviews and at the bootom here has a button when anyone click on this button it will take you castomer review page.In review page there are all castomer reviews .
 - In Dashboard page there i showed some reachart, for this i have install reachart in this project.
+In Blogs page there are two Questions and answer.
-- In Blogs page there are two Questions and answer.
+- And if any search any route or page that doesn't exist in the website then it will show you 404 the page is not found.

 ## Available Scripts